The Best Cheap Travel Insurance

 Lengthy single-trip plans

-If you’re planning any trip longer than three months (say, an extended backpacking excursion or studying abroad) Allianz may be a great match.
-We’d recommend getting quotes from both Allianz and Travelex — our only two picks with coverage longer than 90 days.
+If you’re planning any trip longer than three months (say, an extended backpacking excursion or studying abroad) Allianz Global Assistance may be a great match.
+We’d recommend getting quotes from both Allianz Global Assistance and Travelex — our only two picks with coverage longer than 90 days.

 Kids’ coverage is included

-With Allianz’s OneTrip Premier plan, kids under 18 are included on their parents’ policy for free.
-This is part of the reason Allianz returned some of the cheapest quotes in our group travel scenarios — coming in a close second to Travelex for the family of four.
+With the Allianz Global Assistance OneTrip Premier plan, kids age 17 and under are included on their parents’ policy for free.
+This is part of the reason Allianz Global Assistance returned some of the cheapest quotes in our group travel scenarios — coming in a close second to Travelex for the family of four.

-It’s also worth noting that children are not included on any of Allianz’s lower-tier policies (Like OneTrip Basic or OneTrip Prime), so it actually ends up being cheaper for families to choose the plan with the best coverage.
+It’s also worth noting that children are not included on Allianz Global Assistance's lower-tier policies (Like OneTrip Basic or OneTrip Prime), so it actually ends up being cheaper for families to choose the plan with the best coverage.